 - connected to a SCSI to Parallel adapter, connected to a Parallel to USB adapter

-- Using a removable-cartridge drive (that can also connect to a modern system or you have two drives, e.g. a SCSI Iomega Zip Drive and a USB Iomega Zip Drive)
+- Using a removable-cartridge drive, that can also connect to a modern system using one of the above options for external SCSI Hard Drives, or you have two drives, e.g. a SCSI Iomega Zip Drive and a USB Iomega Zip Drive:

 - using an Iomega 100MB Zip Drive